Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Constraints satisfaction, network complexity and discussion

-The consistent variation property is a necessary and sufficient condition ensuring that a canonical piecewise-linear representation of a \gls{PWA} mapping \cite[Th.~1]{chua1988canonical} will exist.
+\begin{definition}\textup{(Order of intersections \cite{kahlert1992complete})} Given a partition of $\mc{S} \subset \R^{n}$, an $(n-1)$-dimensional hyperplane (boundary) is said to be a first-order intersection, denoted by $S^{(1)}$.
+A linear manifold of dimension $n-k$ in $\mc{S}$ is a \emph{$k$-th order intersection $S^{(k)}$} if it is the intersection of at least two linear manifolds of type $S^{(k-1)}$, i.e., $S^{(k)} \defeq \cap_{i=1}^{\geq 2} S_{i}^{(k-1)}$. $\square$ \end{definition} \begin{definition}\textup{(Consistent variation property \cite{chua1988canonical})} A \normaltext{\gls{PWA}} mapping $F: \mc{F} \to \R^m$ possesses the \emph{consistent variation property} if for each boundary $q$, parametrized as $\set{x \in \R^n}{\alpha_{q}^\top x + \beta_{q} = 0}$, there exist constant vectors $\gamma_{q}, \delta_{q} \in \R^{m}$ such that, for any pair of components $F_{p}(x) = G_{p} x+ g_{p}$ and $F_{p'}(x) = G_{p'} x+ g_{p'}$ defined in two regions separated by such a boundary, it holds that $G_{p}-G_{p'}=\gamma_{q} \alpha_{q}^\top$ and $g_{p}-g_{p'}=\delta_{q}$. $\square$ \end{definition} The consistent variation property is a necessary and sufficient condition ensuring that a canonical piecewise-linear representation of a \gls{PWA} mapping \cite[Th.~1]{chua1988canonical} will exist.
 Our controllers $\Phi(\cdot)$ are therefore only amenable to exact representation by means of a \gls{ReLU} network with one hidden layer when they possess this property, which is generally a difficult requirement to ensure.
 In $\R^2$, for instance, the consistent variation property is violated if the highest order of intersection $k = n = 2$ is generated by more than two hyperplanes intersecting in one point \cite[Ex.~3]{chua1988canonical}, thereby producing a \emph{degenerate} partition.
 Therefore, none of the cases in Fig.~\ref{fig:vert_simplices} or \ref{fig:th_PWA} satisfy such a condition.
-We next combine available results that allow us to exploit the geometry of our approximation problem to provide a bound on the complexity of the \gls{ReLU} network in \eqref{eq:RELU_NN}:
+The result given next allow us to exploit the geometry of our approximation problem to provide a bound on the complexity of the \gls{ReLU} network in \eqref{eq:RELU_NN}: